MaterializeInc/materialize/doc/user/content/overview/key-concepts.md

 ## Clusters

-Clusters are logical components that let you express resource isolation for all dataflow-powered objects, e.g. indexes.
+Clusters are logical components that let you describe how to allocate compute resources for a group of dataflow-powered objects, i.e., sources, sinks, indexes, and materialized views.
 When creating dataflow-powered objects, you must specify which cluster you want to use.
 (Not explicitly naming a cluster uses your session's default cluster.)

 Importantly, clusters are strictly a logical component; they rely on [cluster replicas](#cluster-replicas) to run dataflows.
 Said a slightly different way, a